 Director of The Wawanesa Mutual Insurance Company.
 Former Director of the Bank of Nova Scotia (Chair of the Corporate Governance and Pension Committees).
 Former Director of Manitoba Telecom Services (Chair of the Governance and Nominating Committees).
 Former member of the Premiers Enterprise Team for the Province of Manitoba.
 President, Corporate Secretary and Director of Royal Canadian Securities Limited, the holding company of Royal Canadian Properties Limited, Domo Gasoline Corporation Ltd., and L’Eau-1 Inc. Masters of Business Administration, Ivey School of Management, University of Western Ontario.

 Qualifications include extensive board experience as a director on executive and risk, governance and pension, and human resources and compensation committees in the public telecom and finance sectors, with experience in international risk and governance issues.
-Over 25 years of senior management experience in private property development and retail business operations.
+More than 30 years of senior management experience in private property development and retail business operations.

-Corporate Director, Investment Committee, Governance Committee, Risk Committee
+Corporate Director, Investment Strategy Committee, Governance Committee, Risk Committee

 Director since February 2015

 Non-executive Director of Brambles Limited.
 Director of Ontario Shores Centre for Mental Health Sciences.
-Served on several international management and joint venture boards.
+Served on Recall Holdings Limited, Dreyer’s Grand Ice Cream Holdings Inc., Dairy Partners America and several other international management and association boards.
 Past member of the Dean’s advisory council of the Laurier School of Business & Economics at Wilfrid Laurier University.
 Former Senior Vice-President at Nestlé SA with extensive international experience in transformative change including mergers & acquisitions.
 Held executive positions such as Global Business Head for Nescafé Ready-to-Drink, Head of Global Supply Chain and President of Ice Cream in Canada.
 Certified Management Accountant of Canada, Fellow of the Chartered Institute of Management Accountants in the United Kingdom and Chartered Global Management Accountant.

-Qualifications include more than 40 years of business and board expertise, in countries such as the United Kingdom, Switzerland and Pakistan, in addition to Canada.
+Qualifications include more than 45 years of business and board expertise, in multinational environments including lived-in experiences in the United Kingdom, Switzerland and Pakistan, in addition to Canada.

-Corporate Executive, Investment Committee, Audit Committee, Governance Committee, Human Resources and Compensation Committee
+Corporate Executive, Investment Strategy Committee, Audit Committee, Governance Committee, Human Resources and Compensation Committee

 Heritage Point, Alberta